epierre038/Retail-Sales-Project-/README.md

 -- 2. How are there discernible patterns in sales across different time periods? --

-a.
-Through out the quarters  of the year of 2023 we notice that the first quarters that clothing did very well making about 46k and
+A. Through out the quarters of the year of 2023 we notice that the first quarters that clothing did very well making about 46k.
+The second quarters electroncics did very well making about 46k that year.
+The third quater we are seeing that all three catagory are not or did not make over 40k this quater but still see Electronis did better then the other category.
+Now the last fours quaters electronic goes back making even more then the second quater making 48k that year.

 -- 3. Which product categories hold the highest appeal among customers? --
+A. Out of the three catagory beauty, clothing, and Electronics and between the female and male.
+Clothing for female does very well by making 81k the  second highest is 80k for male in electronics then third is beauty for female making 74k.

 -- 4. What are the relationships between age, spending, and product preferences? --
+ A. Wanting to look into age spending and we can see that 19, 34, 43, 51, has spended over 15k.
+Now about age 24, 32,39 41, and 49 has been low or close to only spending 5k.

 -- 5. How do customers adapt their shopping habits during seasonal trends? --